Smith Ideals of Operadic Algebras in Monoidal Model Categories: Smith Ideals for Entrywise Cofibrant Operads

 \begin{remark} The condition $(\heartsuit)$ implies $\clubcof$, since $(\varnothing \to X) \boxprod (-) = X \otimes (-)$.
-The condition $\clubcof$ was introduced in \cite{white-yau} (6.2.1), where the authors proved that $\clubcof$ and its trivial cofibration variant are closely related to admissibility of operads that are not necessarily $\Sigmac$-cofibrant and the underlying cofibrancy of cofibrant operadic algebras.
-It is, therefore, no surprise that we consider $\clubcof$ and its variant $(\heartsuit)$ here in order to use Theorem \ref{smith=map} for operads that are not necessarily $\Sigmac$-cofibrant. \end{remark}
+The condition $\clubcof$ was introduced in \cite{white-yau} (6.2.1), where the authors proved that, if $\M$ satisfies $\clubcof$ and $\clubtcof$, then there exist transferred semi-model structures on algebras over entrywise cofibrant (but not necessarily $\Sigmac$-cofibrant) colored operads.
+It is, therefore, no surprise that we consider $\clubcof$ and its variant $(\heartsuit)$ here in order to use Theorem \ref{smith=map} for operads that are not necessarily $\Sigmac$-cofibrant.
+Of course, $(\spadesuit)$ implies $\clubtcof$, so $\clubtcof$ holds in all the model categories in Example \ref{spade-examples}. \end{remark}